15.5 C

 Federal agents are also probing whether intentional internet outages in Guthrie’s neighborhood that night relate to the disappearance.
 Several neighbors said their home security footage from the same evening is missing or marked “not available,” and investigators have questioned residents about unusual connectivity issues around Feb.
 1.

-Authorities recovered disturbing doorbell footage of a masked suspect, estimated at 5 feet 9 inches to 5 feet 10 inches tall, wearing a 25-liter Ozark Trail Hiker Pack.
+Authorities recovered disturbing doorbell footage of a masked suspect, estimated at 5-foot-9 to 5-foot-10, wearing a 25-liter Ozark Trail Hiker Pack.
 Blood on Guthrie’s porch tested positive for her DNA.
-Investigators found 16 gloves during searches, though most belonged to volunteers helping look for her.
+Investigators found 16 gloves during searches, though most belonged to volunteers.
+DNA on a pair of gloves found near the home, previously considered a potential breakthrough, was traced to a local restaurant worker with no connection to the investigation.

 Sheriff Nanos told Newsweek on March 20 that the investigation is far from over.
 “We’re working with the FBI.
 We’re working with several labs around the country on this.
-We’re working with forensics, examiners, digital video and media analysts.
+We’re working with forensic experts, examiners, and digital video and media analysts.
 There’s just a lot going on,” he said.

-In a notable update, Sheriff Nanos told NBC Nightly News that investigators now believe they understand why Nancy Guthrie’s home was targeted, though he declined to provide details, suggesting the act was more premeditated than previously thought.
+In a notable update, Sheriff Nanos told NBC Nightly News that investigators now believe they understand why Nancy Guthrie’s home was targeted.
+However, he declined to provide details, suggesting the act was more premeditated than previously thought.

 The probe shifted when multiple outlets received what appeared to be ransom notes demanding cryptocurrency.
 NBC News reviewed one such message, but no law enforcement agency has verified it.
 The absence of direct communication with a potential captor and unclear ransom terms has puzzled investigators and former FBI officials monitoring the case.

-Authorities detained a man on Feb.
-10 and released him hours later.
+Over the weekend, police in Scottsdale confirmed that the body of a woman recovered from a canal had no connection to the Guthrie case.
 They searched a home on Feb.
 13 and questioned someone during a traffic stop, but no arrests were made.
 All Guthrie siblings and their spouses have been cleared as suspects.

 President Donald Trump has shown interest in the case, calling Savannah Guthrie to offer federal assistance and telling reporters on Air Force One that investigators have “very strong” clues.
 The FBI deployed substantial resources, with Director Kash Patel sharing surveillance images of the masked suspect on social media in early February, a move some investigators criticized for revealing sensitive details.